microsoft/Cream/AutoFormerV2/README.md

 ## Model Zoo
 For evaluation, we provide the checkpoints and configs of our models in [GitHub](https://github.com/silent-chen/AutoFormerV2-model-zoo/).

-After downloading the models, you can do the evaluation following the description in *Quick Start - Test*).
+After downloading the models, you can do the evaluation following the description in *Evaluation*).

 Model download links: